Performance should inform business decisions, and KPIs should drive actions.

-Marketers use KPIs to understand which products are selling, who’s buying them, how they’re buying them, and why they’re buying them.
+If you run an ecommerce store, you can use marketing KPIs to understand which products are selling, who’s buying them, how they’re buying them, and why they’re buying them.
 This can help you market more strategically in the future, write better product descriptions, and inform product development.

-Examples of key performance indicators for marketing include:
+Examples of KPIs you can use for marketing include:

-- Site traffic: Site traffic refers to the total number of visits to your ecommerce site.
+- Website traffic: Site traffic refers to the total number of visits to your ecommerce site.
 More site traffic means more users are hitting your store.

 - Time on site: This KPI tells you how much time visitors are spending on your website.
 Generally, more time spent means they’ve had deeper engagements with your brand.
 Usually, you’ll want to see more time spent on blog content and landing pages and less time spent through the checkout process.